 - Fee: No fee

-- Restroom: Public restrooms are available at the trailhead and near the Legion of Honor.
+- Restroom: Public restrooms are available at the Lands End Lookout Visitor Center and near the Legion of Honor.

 - Dogs are allowed on the trails, but know that coyotes live here too.

 Like all outdoor pursuits, hiking can be dangerous.
 It is up to you to assess your fitness level and education yourself about any potential dangers.
 While I try to regularly update these hiking guides, you should always research trail conditions before heading out.

 Being prepared means arriving at the trailhead with water and some basic provisions.
 Each and every time I hit the trail I bring a backpack with more water than I think I need, a small first aid kit, and a snack.
 I also share my itinerary and plans with friends or family and I carry an InReach so I can summon help if needed.
 If you want to know what I carry in my pack during day hikes check out my blog post about essential gear for day hikers.